mitra42/dweb/docs/Storage and Retrieval.rst

 ==========
 * <these are just notes>
 * This is about how various kinds of pointers can be made e.g. to a immutable object etc
-* And about both internal pointers and the external URLs for :apc:`oWeb Browser integration`
+* And about both internal pointers and the external URLs for :any:`oWeb Browser integration`

 .. _Meta Data: